jimmc414/scheduler/readme.md

 - **Error Handling**: Logging of task execution results, including exit codes and output.
 - **Scheduling**: Use APScheduler to schedule workflows with interval, cron, or date triggers.
 - **CLI Interface**: Interactive menu for managing workflows and scheduler operations.
+- **Default Answers and IDs**: All user prompts provide default answers, and IDs are auto-generated if not provided.
 - **Logging**: Detailed logging to `scheduler.log` for monitoring and debugging.

 ## Prerequisites